Learning-Dorna/education/All READMEs/Chapter-1-Intro.md

 - Inspect the robot arm and its controller box for damages.
 If either appears damaged, do not use them, and contact the instructors immediately.
 - Do not modify or disassemble the robot arm or the controller.
 - Do not use or store the robot and its controller in a humid environment.
-- Check the robot’s Installation to the table/ground is proper, If the robot tips and falls from a height, it may cause an injury and certainly get damaged.
+- Check the robot's Installation to the table/ground is proper, If the robot tips and falls from a height, it may cause an injury and certainly get damaged.

 #### **While the Robot's Power is On and It's Working**
 - Always be alert and attentive to the robot's movements.